lauras521/Pewlett_Hackard_Analysis/README.md

 * There are 1,549 eligible mentors.
 * Senior Engineers and Senior Staff have the highest number of mentors.
 * There are no management eligible mentors.
-*

 ## Summary

 1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?

      * Overall there are 72,458 retiring employees so 72,458 roles will need to be filled

 2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+     * There are 1,549 eligible mentors.
+     * There are no manager mentors to train the 2 retiring managers.
+     * There are not many senior engineer mentors (169) for the number of senior managers retiring (25,916).

 The 2 additional queries I created and ran to help with additional analysis are the following: